 Also worth noting: 529 assets held in grandparents’ names for their grandchildren aren’t considered in federal student aid applications.
-However, payments from the account used to pay for the student’s education are treated as non-taxable income for the student when they file for financial aid in the following year.
+However, payments from the plan used to pay for the student’s education are treated as non-taxable income for the student when they file for financial aid in the following year.
 Although this negative treatment of withdrawals from grandparent-owned 529 plans was scheduled to be eliminated with the October 1, 2022 Free Application for Federal Student Aid (FAFSA), its implementation has been delayed and is now expected to be implemented by the 2024-25 award year.

-“One strategy that families can use to lessen the impact of grandparent-owned 529 assets is to pay for the first couple of years of school from other sources and save the grandparents’ 529 assets for the student’s junior and senior years,” Polimeni says.
-Since aid applications commonly ask for year-old tax return information — income from 2016 for the 2018-2019 school year — withdrawing 529 funds in later years won’t affect that financial-aid formula.
-“Your financial advisor can help you develop a strategy to navigate these financial-aid rules,” Polimeni says.
+“One strategy that families can use to lessen the impact of grandparent-owned 529 assets is to pay for the first couple of years of school from other sources and save the grandparents’ 529 assets for the student’s junior fall semester and senior years,” Polimeni says.
+Because financial aid applications commonly ask for year-old tax return information — income from 2020 for the 2022-2023 school year — withdrawing 529 funds in later years won’t affect that financial aid formula.
+“Your financial advisor can help you develop a strategy to navigate these financial aid rules,” he says.

-Polimeni himself started putting money into a 529 education savings plan as soon as his son Alexander was born.
-The value of that advance planning became fully evident to Polimeni when Alexander went off to study aerospace engineering at college in another state.
-“When I had to write that first check to the school, it was a lot less painful,” he says, “because it was coming from this bucket of money that I never considered mine.
-The psychological benefits of putting money aside are hard to overestimate.”
+Polimeni started putting money into a 529 education savings plan as soon as his son Alexander was born.
+The value of that advance planning became fully evident when Alexander went to study aerospace engineering at college in another state.
+“When I had to write that first check to the school, it was a lot less painful,” Polimeni says, “because it was coming from this bucket of money that I never considered my personal savings.
+The psychological benefits of putting money aside for the specific need are hard to overestimate.”

-The U.S. Department of Education recently announced that the Free Application for Federal Student Aid (FAFSA) is now available via a convenient phone app.
-Check it out, and then schedule some time with your financial advisor to determine how you can cover the gap between the aid your child may receive and the total cost of college.
+According to the U.S. Department of Education, the Free Application for Federal Student Aid (FAFSA) is available via a convenient phone app.
+Check it out, and then schedule time with your financial advisor to determine how you can cover the gap between the financial aid your child may receive and the total cost of college.